 Debit Cards and ATMs offer convenience and accessibility when trying to make purchases, deposit or withdraw funds.
 These conveniences also offer ideal preying grounds for thieves.
 Thieves have become more sophisticated with creating devices to steal information from your debit card.
 Learn more about how you can best protect your debit card and safely bank at an ATM.
-Continuing exploring this site for additional banking safety information including privacy protection, online and mobile security, avoiding email scams and security tips for businesses.
+Continue exploring this site for additional banking safety information including privacy protection, online and mobile security, avoiding email scams and security tips for businesses.

 Ameris Bank will automatically alert Ameris Bank debit card customers of possible fraudulent activity on their account.
 Customers do not need to enroll in this service, as the service is automatically provided.
 When potentially fraudulent debit card transactions are identified, our communication alert technology quickly and efficiently engages with personal and business customers across many communication channels: